-Electrical items belong at your local HOUSEHOLD WASTE RECYCLING CENTRE (HWRC) or in a SMALL DOMESTIC APPLIANCE BANK.
+Electrical items belong at your local RECYCLING CENTRE or in a SMALL DOMESTIC APPLIANCE BANK.

 Examples: Phones, portable chargers, game consoles, TVs, laptops, irons, kettles, hair straighteners, christmas tree lights, and handheld electronic devices.